↑

 There are no exam fees.
 Another advantage to this program is that you don’t have to make an appointment.

-And like the Vetco program, the people administering the shots are professional veterinarians.
+Like the Vetco program, the people administering the shots are professional veterinarians.

 Essentially, the reason why these chain stores can offer such affordable vaccinations is they cut out the middleman.
+The vaccinations come straight from the manufacturer.

 Therefore, unlike, a veterinary practice, which has to purchase the shots and then upsell to profit from it, stores like Walgreens are able to sell at cost.
+That’s why Walgreens can offer packages starting at $99.

 If you’re really in an economic pinch, is there anywhere that offers no-cost vaccines?